adisantri56/Azure-Fudamentals-Labs/Labs/Day5-Azure-Jumpbox-Concept.md

 ---

 ## 🎯 Objective
-Access a private VM through a public VM using SSH (Jumpbox/Bastion concept).
+Access a private VM through a public VM using SSH (Jumpbox concept).

 ---